alejgonza04/hydration-tracker-application/README.md

 # About
-I developed this project to tackle a common issue during the hot summer months of my home state Florida: ensuring you stay hydrated.
+I developed this project to tackle a common issue during the hot summer months of my home state, Florida: ensuring you stay hydrated.
 So, I decided to program my own application for this purpose.

 # Features
 ### Personalized Hydration Tracking